Saturday, May 19th : Paul Erdős, mathematician – presentation by Mr. Zsolt Dömötörffy, mathematician.

 The exhibit will highlight the many contributions of businessmen, scientists, and mathematicians of Hungarian descent working or living in America.

-Lectures and programs are held at the Hungarian Heritage Museum, Lower level, in The Galleria, Downtown Cleveland,
+The lecture and exhibit opening is held at the Hungarian Heritage Museum, Lower level, in The Galleria, Downtown Cleveland,

 with coffee and refreshments following the presentation.

-On these days the Museum is open from 1-4 p.m.
+On program and exhibit opening days, the Museum is open from 1-4 p.m.

 $5 parking is available in the Galleria underground garage.

 Suggested donation: $10 for adults and $5 for students.